BartDeWaal/ERPN/README.md

 If there is nothing in the stack, it will return a default value of 0.

+#### Delete
+Bound to `x`.
+Removes item x from the stack.

+If the arrow is pointing at something, delete that instead of item x.

 #### Switch 2
 Bound to `z` and tab.
 Swaps x and y.